Stine Marie Jacobsen

 der den die die

-For our series of performance for video, “Now and Again”, Stine created the video peformance “der den die die”.
-In her particularly humorous and gender-exploratory way Stine based her video on grammatical rules of German, of all things.
+For our series of performances for video, “Now and Again”, Stine created the video peformance “der den die die”.
+In her humorous and gender-exploratory way, Stine based her video on some grammatical rules of German, of all things.
 In German, the specific article changes when a particular person of a certain gender goes through a particular space.
 With such a simple maneuver, the subject performs an action in relation to the object – someone or something is dominated!

 About the Artist

 Stine Marie is a conceptual artist working to decode violence and law both individually and collectively through participatory means.
-She lives and works in Copenhagen and Berlin, graduated from the Royal Danish Academy of Fine Arts with an MFA in 2009 and a BFA from CalArts, the California Institute of the Arts, Los Angeles, USA in 2007.
+She graduated from the Royal Danish Academy of Fine Arts with an MFA in 2009 and a BFA from CalArts, the California Institute of the Arts, Los Angeles, USA in 2007, and now lives and works in Copenhagen and Berlin.

-In order to give participants a collaborative and dialogical space, Jacobsen creates open structured sociocultural and participatory projects with clearly defined themes.
-With a focus in themes such as film, language, gender, violence, death, taboos, anonymity, psychology, the artist conducts performative experiments and creates platforms for critical thinking and new ways of looking at ethics, identity, control, fear and trust.
+In order to provide participants with a collaborative and dialogical space, Stine Marie creates open structured sociocultural and participatory projects with clearly defined themes.
+With a focus on themes such as film, language, gender, violence, death, taboos, anonymity, and psychology, the artist conducts performative experiments and creates platforms for critical thinking and new ways of looking at ethics, identity, control, fear and trust.